Lateral Hip Pain - Greater Trochanteric Pain Syndrome (GTPS)

 There are alternative causes of lateral hip pain which need to be excluded to get accurate diagnosis and treatment to resolve symptoms.
 The lumbar spine can refer pain to this area and the Sciatic Nerve can be a source of pain as it glides along its course from the lumbar spine though the complex deep gluteal musculature.
 It is important to consider the hip joint as degenerative changes can also mimic some of the symptoms associated with lateral hip pain or GTPS.

-Ninety percent of people with symptoms of GTPS recover with conservative treatment.
+Ninety percent of people with greater trochanteric pain syndrome symptoms recover with conservative treatment.
 Once you have an understanding of the cause of your symptoms, management and resolution is much easier.

 Tagged as: Lateral thigh pain